Whitey Bulger Fast Facts

 March 4, 2013 - A federal judge rules that Bulger can be prosecuted for murders committed after agreeing to an immunity deal with the FBI in the 1970s.
 Bulger's attorneys were hoping to have the case dismissed because of the immunity agreement.

 March 14, 2013 - Judge Richard Stearns is removed from the Bulger case by the First Circuit Court of Appeals in Boston.
-Stearns had previously worked for the criminal division of the US Attorney's Office in Boston that focused on organized crime.
-Bulger's defense had argued that Judge Stearns would not be impartial.
+Stearns had previously worked for the criminal division of the US Attorney's Office in Boston, which focused on organized crime.
+Bulger's defense argued that Judge Stearns would not be impartial.

 March 15, 2013 - US District Court Judge Denise J. Casper is named to replace Judge Stearns.